tompave/fun_with_flags/README.md

 The library comes with two PubSub adapters for the [`Redix`](https://hex.pm/packages/redix) and [`Phoenix.PubSub`](https://hex.pm/packages/phoenix_pubsub) libraries.
 In order to use any of them, you must declare the correct optional dependency in the Mixfile. (see the [installation](#installation) instructions, below)

 The Redis PubSub adapter is the default and doesn't need to be excplicity configured.
 It can only be used in conjunction with the Redis persistence adapter however, and is not available when using Ecto for persistence.
-When used, it connects directly to the Redis instance used for persisting the the flag data.
+When used, it connects directly to the Redis instance used for persisting the flag data.

 The Phoenix PubSub adapter uses the high level API of `Phoenix.PubSub`, which means that under the hood it could use either its PG2 or Redis adapters, and this library doesn't need to know.
 It's provided as a convenient way to leverage distributed Erlang when using FunWithFlags in a Phoenix application, although it can be used independently (without the rest of the Phoenix framework) to add PubSub to Elixir apps running on Erlang clusters.
 FunWithFlags expects the `Phoenix.PubSub` process to be started by the host application, and in order to use this adapter the client (name or PID) must be provided in the configuration.